Mickie Most (real name Michael Peter Hayes) was born in Aldershot, England, in June 1938.

 His most notable success was The Animals‘ House Of The Rising Sun although he produced all the original Animals recordings as well as Lulu, Herman’s Hermits, The Jeff Beck Group, all of Donovan‘s earlier records, and Terry Reid’s first album.

-By the mid-Seventies, RAK was averaging one hit for every two or three singles released – the most successful label, independent or otherwise, of the era.
+By the mid-Seventies, RAK was averaging one hit for every two or three singles released – with a roster including Mud, Suzi Quatro, Smokie and Arrows – the most successful label, independent or otherwise, of the era.

 After Kim Wilde gave him one of his final successes on RAK he sold the label and its extensive back catalogue to EMI in 1983 in a multi-million-pound deal that made Most one of the richest men in Britain.

-His ventures back into music after that were infrequent, although he did produce Johnny Hates Jazz, whose line-up included his son, Calvin Hayes.
+In later years, his ventures back into music were infrequent, although he did produce Johnny Hates Jazz, whose line-up included his son, Calvin Hayes.

-Most died at home on 30 May 2003 of mesothelioma (cancer caused by exposure to asbestos).
+Most died at home on 30 May 2003 of mesothelioma (cancer caused by exposure to asbestos), aged 64.
 He was cremated at Golders Green Crematorium in North London.